May 3, 2023

 Groundfish

-• General inflationary trends and the uncertainty in the general economy are curbing seafood sales across the board.
-The increased cost of production at processing facilities, increased cost of cold storage and tempered demand within the retail sector has caused a downward trend in seafood pricing.
+- As with scallops, there has been a general downward trend in wholesale prices.
 The groundfish catch has been stable.
 Quota measures from NOAA have decreased catch limits in a few sectors while others remain flat year over year.

 Meet the Authors